Button

 Danger button

-Do not use a Danger button for non-destructive purposes.
+Do not use a danger button for non-destructive actions.

-Do not use buttons as links or change the Primary button styling, use a link or call to action instead.
+Do not use buttons as links or change the style of a primary button to look more like a call to action.